dhodgson615/Lambda-Calculus-Interpreter/README.md

   ```

 Note: all of the math needs to be in prefix notation and surrounded by
 parentheses (except the outermost term) to work like actual math.
-I wish I made
+I wish I had
-it so that you could write it without parentheses the way that it works in real
+made it so that you could write it without parentheses the way that it works in
-life, but unfortunately it do not be like that.
+real life, but unfortunately it do not be like that.
 Also, you can theoretically
 pull off shenanigans like `"* + *"`, but it won't be mathematically useful.

 Some of the following are my personal favorites: